uPagge/uBlogger/exampleSite/content/posts/theme-documentation-content/index.en.md

 title: "Theme Documentation - Content"
 date: 2020-03-05T15:58:26+08:00
 lastmod: 2020-03-05T15:58:26+08:00
-description: "Find out how to create and organize your content quickly and intuitively in LoveIt theme."
+description: "Find out how to create and organize your content quickly and intuitively in uBlogger theme."
 resources:
 - name: "featured-image"
   src: "featured-image.jpg"